chrismeserole/gbNgram/README.md

 <img src="figure/terms1.jpeg" alt="Terms" width="400px" height="240px"/>

-Interesting.
-The professions move in tandem, except for the mid-1990s, when (presumably) the O.J.
+What the line for "black lawyer" shows is actually a joint frequency.
+More specifically, it shows how often "African-American lawyer", "black lawyer", and "Negro lawyer" appear in a given year -- as well as the plural of each term.
+Note that the professions move in tandem, except for the mid-1990s, when (presumably) the O.J.
 Simpson trial leads to a spike in references to lawyers.

 What the above doesn't show though is how the descriptors of race changed over time.
 For that, try this: